 Reading Level: age 9-12 Lexile Measure: 820L Grade Level Equiv: 5

-Below are sample pages from inside The Invention of Hugo Cabret:
+Below are some sample pages from inside this unforgettable book:

 To learn more about this book, click the link below.
 Please note that if you purchase an item from Amazon, they give us a small referral fee.
 (This helps pay for site hosting costs, thus allowing us to keep everything free for site visitors!)

-You may also want to check out other amazing books by Brian Selznick.
-To learn more, click on the images below or here. :)
+You may also want to check out other amazing Brian Selznick books!